 Workshops in the Creative & Performing Arts

-You will often be asked to work on your own initiative in order to bring a piece of writing or a film clip into class.
+In the creative workshops, you are often asked to work on your own initiative in order to bring a piece of writing or a film clip into class.
 The creative work within class will by definition have a more open and experiential structure than that of an academic course.

 This is a list of planned course offerings.
 After you are accepted, you will see a list of final course offerings in your MyIESabroad account.